gariepyz/Automatic-Graph-Representation-Algorithm-For-Graph-Neural-Networks/README.md

 <strong>sample dataset folder</strong> - sample pickle files AGRA will generate.

 <strong>element folder</strong> - JSON files containing cgcnn92 and megnet 16 feature embeddings.

+<strong>AGRA_env.yml</strong> - If you're using conda, this file can be used to setup a functioning environment.

 We chose to modularize the code this way so that researchers and programmers do not need to search a 1500+ line .py file for specifics.